“Data-driven leader” is not as great as you might think

 ✅ Boosts Motivation: Employees feel valued, understood, and connected, reducing burnout and increasing job satisfaction.

-✅ Reduces Turnover: A culture that prioritizes emotional intelligence and respect for cultural diversity improves loyalty and reduces costly turnover.
+✅ Reduces Turnover: A culture that prioritises emotional intelligence and respect for cultural diversity improves loyalty and reduces costly turnover.

 ✅ Encourages Psychological Safety: Employees are more likely to voice ideas and take initiative when they feel safe expressing emotions and perspectives.